dnanexus/dnanexus-example-applets/docs/_posts/2017-11-08-samtools_count_distr_chr_slice_sh.md

   sum_reads_job=$(dx-jobutil-new-job "${readfiles[@]}" -ifilename="${mappings_sorted_bam_prefix}" sum_reads)
 ```

-Output of the *sum_reads* entry point is used as the output of the main entry point via JBOR reference in [`dx-jobutil-add-output`](https://wiki.dnanexus.com/Helpstrings-of-SDK-Command-Line-Utilities#dx-jobutil-add-output)
+The output of the *sum_reads* entry point is used as the output of the main entry point via JBOR reference using the command [`dx-jobutil-add-output`](https://wiki.dnanexus.com/Helpstrings-of-SDK-Command-Line-Utilities#dx-jobutil-add-output).
 <!-- Upload chromosome_results.txt from sum_reads subjob as job output -->

 ## count_func
-This entry point downloads and runs `samtools view -c` command on the sliced `*.bam`.
-Generated counts_txt output is uploaded as the entry points job output via [`dx-jobutil-add-output`](https://wiki.dnanexus.com/Helpstrings-of-SDK-Command-Line-Utilities#dx-jobutil-add-output).
+This entry point downloads and runs the command `samtools view -c` on the sliced `*.bam`.
+The generated `counts_txt` output file is uploaded as the entry point's job output via the command [`dx-jobutil-add-output`](https://wiki.dnanexus.com/Helpstrings-of-SDK-Command-Line-Utilities#dx-jobutil-add-output).
 ```bash
 count_func ()
 {